Innovations and R&D

 by Parag Khanna p.
 194

-Research and Development (R&D) refers to innovative activities undertaken by corporations or governments in order to create new or to improve current services or products.
-It constitutes the first stage of the production process.
+Research and Development (R&D) refers to innovative activities undertaken by corporations or governments in developing new services or products or improving existing services or products.
+Research and development constitutes the first stage in the production process of potential new services.